 - During a concepTest, ask students to draw a diagram, then walk around and look at their diagrams, and draw what you see on a transparency.

-- For more suggestions, see the Science Education Initiative Clicker Resource Guide, this post on writing ConcepTests from the Peer Instruction blog, or Beatty, Gerace, Leonard, and Dufresne 2006.
+- For more suggestions, see the Science Education Initiative Clicker Resource Guide or Beatty, Gerace, Leonard, and Dufresne 2006.